 What are the capital costs of building a wind farm?
 In addition, what are the operating costs and the estimated life cycle of wind farms?

-Hi Lindsay, in terms of capital costs associated with building a wind farm, various factors are considered depending on unique characteristics of each project, such as cost of borrowing, wind resource, interconnection cost, technology, project size, what province the farm is being sited, etc.
+In terms of capital costs associated with building a wind farm, various factors are considered depending on unique characteristics of each project, such as cost of borrowing, wind resource, interconnection cost, technology, project size, the province where the farm is being sited, etc.

 The 2011 Cost of Wind Energy Review conducted by the U.S. National Renewable Energy Laboratory (a national laboratory of the U.S. Department of Energy) determined that “Capital costs for projects installed in 2011 ranged from $1,400/kW to $2,900/kW for utility-scale wind projects.”

-Another important consideration is levelized costs, which calculates the unit cost of electricity generation (in $/ MWh) over the life cycle of a renewable energy system.
+Another important consideration is levelized costs, which calculates the unit cost of electricity generation (in $/megawatt hour or MWh) over the life cycle of a renewable energy system.

 What these studies demonstrate is the cost to build wind energy continues to decline, with dramatic drops over the past years while significant efficiency gains are being realized in modern technology and siting.